 Factor VIII, with factor IX, is involved in the creation of a "net" that closes a torn blood vessel.
 An abnormal gene can make some kids not have enough factor VIII, causing the bleeding disorder known as hemophilia A. Not having enough factor IX is known as hemophilia B.

 Why Are Factor VIII Activity Tests Done?

 Doctors order the factor VIII activity test to help diagnose or monitor the treatment of hemophilia A. The test also can help find the reason for an abnormal result on other clotting tests, such as prothrombin time (PT) or partial thromboplastin time (PTT).

 It also may be done as part of an evaluation for a bleeding disorder called von Willebrand disease.
 Factor VIII circulates in the body attached to another clotting factor called von Willebrand factor (vWF).
-So a lower amount of factor VIII can also mean a decreased amount of vWF.
+So a lower amount of vWF can also mean a decreased amount of factor VIII.

 What if I Have Questions?

 If you have questions about the factor VIII activity test or what the test results mean, talk to your doctor.

 - Blood Test: von Willebrand Factor (vWF) Activity - Ristocetin Cofactor